 Now, let me be clear here.

-If Obama goes in this race with a five-point lead and loses this election, the consequences are oh man.
+If Obama goes in this race with a five-point lead and loses this election, the consequences are, oh, man.

-But you stop and contemplate this country if Obama goes in and he has a consistent five-point lead and loses the election.
+But you stop and contemplate this country, if Obama goes in and he has a consistent five-point lead and loses the election.

-I it it it would be very, very, very dramatic out there.
+It would be very, very, very dramatic out there.

-The blacks are gonna riot.
+The blacks are going to riot.

 This is what James Carville said.